 In 2019/2020 reviews of remaining open insurance claims file were undertaken to either close files or agree the final quantum of claims.
-The unforeseen limitation of processes in 2020 restricted progress but the continuation of the process into 2021 leads me to anticipate minimal movement in the future on all claim types.
-Consideration will therefore be given in 2022 to a process whereby a distribution of the remaining liquidation funds may be made to admitted insurance creditors in an appropriate and cost-efficient manner.
+The unforeseen limitations in 2020/21 arising from the pandemic restricted progress but the continuation of the process leads me to anticipate minimal movement in the future on all claim types.
+Consideration will therefore be given in 2023 to a process whereby a distribution of the remaining liquidation funds may be made to admitted insurance creditors in an appropriate and cost-efficient manner.